loadingalias/cargo-rail/README.md

 **Lossless TOML** — Uses `toml_edit` to preserve comments and formatting.
 Your manifests stay readable.

 **Supply-Chain Safety** — 11 core dependencies.
-I built the release workflow specifically because I was uncomfortable with 600+ deps for release automation.
+I built the release workflow specifically because I was uncomfortable with hundreds of deps for release automation.

+---

+## FAQ

+**How is this different from cargo-hakari?**

+cargo-hakari creates a workspace-hack crate. cargo-rail writes unified versions directly to `[workspace.dependencies]` — no extra crate, no `hakari generate` step.
+Enable `pin_transitives = true` for equivalent behavior.
+See the [migration guide](docs/migrate-hakari.md).

+**Does it work with workspace inheritance?**

+Yes. cargo-rail writes to `[workspace.dependencies]` and converts member manifests to `{ workspace = true }`.

+**What about virtual workspaces?**

+Supported.
+For `pin_transitives`, cargo-rail auto-selects a workspace member as the transitive host (or set `transitive_host` explicitly).

+**Private registries?**

+Works via `cargo metadata`, which respects `.cargo/config.toml`.
+Private registry deps are pinned normally.

 ---